Biomatrix Water Floating Islands

 Adding linear aeration with Bubble Tubing® is an excellent way to reach water treatment goals.
 Lake bottom aeration below the islands provides an oxygenated environment in which the aerobic bacteria can thrive.
 The biofilm that forms on the undersurface of the islands, and that colonize the biofilter media becomes habitat for billions upon billions of beneficial bacteria.
 The bacteria do the necessary work of consuming excess nutrients in the water creating in this way a perfect Wetland Treatment Effect.

 There are three grades (2D, 3D, and 4D) in the Biomatrix Floating Island Product Line.

 - The most popular model is the 3D model where the multi-layer planting media gives structure for planting large plants.
-The hardware is compatible for long term performance under normal circumstances.
+The hardware is compatible for long-term performance under normal circumstances.

-Please specify which grade of model you are considering.
+Please specify which grade you are considering.